 Falconer's estimates hold up quite well compared to more computationally intensive approaches.
 In the Heritability of Everything paper, for example, more complex statistical methods gave an average heritability estimate of 49 percent—not far off from our Falconer's estimate of 60 percent.
 Raw twin correlations are typically reported in behavior genetics research papers so that the reader can form expectations before the presentation of more complex statistical results.

 Although much behavior genetics research has focused on twins, heritability can also be estimated from non-twins, whether inferred from family trees (such as with extended family data, or comparing how similar adopted children are to their adoptive and biological parents) or from measured genotypes from unrelated individuals.
 It does happen that some things are more heritable than others (for example, schizophrenia and autism are strongly heritable, but depression is weakly heritable).
 But across different methods and traits, the conclusions are remarkably similar: everything is at least a little bit heritable.

 It's now well established that we're never talking about nature versus nurture.
 To say that something is heritable is neither groundbreaking nor informative.
 Nor does something being heritable mean that a person's life is pre-determined by their genes.
 Even more frustrating, heritability doesn't tell us anything about any one person.
 In fact, the influence of genes or environments on any given person may differ substantially from the group-average statistic of heritability.
-In order to understand the causes of anything that differs between people requires understanding a complicated mix of genes and environments.
+Understanding the causes of anything that differs between people requires understanding a complicated mix of genes and environments.